-Financial assets consist of bank balances and cash, deposits, loan to members, receivables, associate member funds and investments.
-The financial liabilities include payable and accruals and deposits received.
+Financial assets consist of bank balances and cash, deposits, loan to Members, receivables, Associate Member funds and investments.
+The financial liabilities include payable and accruals (excluding VAT), Associate Member funds and deposits received.

 Financial assets carried at fair value through profit or loss are measured and carried at fair value in the consolidated statement of financial position.
 Derivative financial assets/liabilities are measured based on the quote provided by the financial institutions.
 The fair values of other financial instruments are not materially different from their carrying values as these are part of the Group's operating cycle and hence classified as current in nature as at the reporting date.